 5.4 Diagnose mechanisms of physical/biological interaction using observations and eddy-resolving models

 As described in section 2.4, the substantial variation in the character of physical/biological interaction has been observed across regions, indicating that the dominant mechanisms depend on local oceanographic conditions (Fig. 5a).
 Gaube and McGillicuddy (submitted) provide an example of how mechanisms of physical/biological interaction can be diagnosed from concurrent analysis of satellite observations and eddy-resolving simulations.
-One of the regions with strongest correlation between SLA and CHL’ occurs in the Gulf Stream (GS) region (Fig. 5a).
+One of the regions with strongest correlation between SLA and CHL’ occurs in the Gulf Stream (GS) region.
 This area is characterized by negative correlation, which is indicative of positive CHL’ associated with negative SLA (cyclonic features) and negative CHL’ associated with positive SLA (anticyclonic features).
 Of the various mechanisms of mesoscale physical-biological interactions described by Gaube et al. (2014), two are candidates to produce negative correlations between SLA and CHL’: trapping of fluid during eddy formation, and upwelling associated with eddy intensification.
 Using observations together with a coupled physical-biological model, a precursor of the model described in section 5.2, Gaube and McGillicuddy (submitted) were able to diagnose the relative importance of these two processes in producing the observed correlation.
 In comparing runs with and without the surface current being included in the calculation of wind stress, Gaube and McGillicuddy (submitted) also detected the signature of upwelling due to eddy-induced Ekman pumping in anticyclonic eddies.

 The time-averaged, basin-scale surface CHL in the GS region generated in both the simulations have geographic structure that is similar to observations: a general north-northwestward gradient with the largest magnitude of the open-ocean spatial CHL gradient occurring in the region of the GS north wall (Figs. 9a, d and g).
 The magnitude of the time averaged CHL, however, is larger in the BEC simulations, with the largest mean CHL occurring in the simulation without eddy-induced Ekman pumping (Fig. 9g).
 The standard deviation of CHL (σ(CHL)) in the simulations differs substantially from observations (Fig. 9b, e and h).
 Despite these differences in the variability of the CHL field between the simulation and observations, the nature of the cross correlations between SLA and CHL' are similar (Gaube and McGillicuddy submitted).